 Can prerequisite courses be completed at a community college?

-The listed prerequisite courses may be completed at any accredited college or university in the United States; this includes a community college.
+The listed prerequisite courses may be completed at any accredited college or university in the United States; including community colleges.

 Can someone apply for admission without all the prerequisites completed?